-Visiting A.C.
-Flora scored two goals in the opening 15 minutes of play and then, breezed to a 7-0 win over Camden in Friday's Region 4-AAA opening boys' soccer match for both sides.
+Sumter scored three goals in the first 10 minutes of play and then, went on to a 4-1 win over Camden in a non-region boys' soccer match played last Thursday.

 After having reached a program-best number seven ranking in the AAA state girls soccer poll, Camden split a pair of matches last week with a 5-0 loss to 12th ranked Chapin lastTuesday before edging Sumter, 10-0, two nights later.

 Wilson right-hander Trevor Edgerton broke three Camden bats.

 In spite of his team's being shut out by fourth-ranked Chapin, 9-0, last Friday night and then by A.C.
 Flora, 6-0, Tuesday, Camden baseball coach Denny Beckley is hardly singing the blues.

 Camden High tennis coach Roger Smoak is a proponent of the saying that once you fall off a horse, get back on it as quickly as possible.

 There were two things which Camden baseball coach was looking to get out of Thursday's non-region game at Fairfield Central.
 First, he wanted to come out of Winnsboro with the victory.
 Next, he wanted to give several of his pitchers some much-needed time on the mound.

 It is going to take a strong, if not an experienced, team to stop Chapin from winning a fourth consecutive state class AAA tennis championship come May.